mcgraneder/Defi-Trading-Arbitrage-Bot/README.md

 **(2) Truffle suite**

 The first is Node.js.
 Node js is a javascript backend runtime enviornemt and we need it to run our arbitrage bot script.
-The second is the truffle suite.
+The second is the truffle suite which we need to interact and use smart contracts amounsgt other things.
 This pretty much is a bundle of packages for blockhain development.
 It comes with solidity, the truffle testing enviornment and a python for running simple web servers.
 To install Node.js go to https://nodejs.org/en/ and install the `Current Build`.
 A screenshot of the correct site is shown below

 <img src="https://github.com/mcgraneder/Defi-Trading-Arbitrage-Bot/blob/main/images/tempsnip.png"/>